 - Saturated Fats: Coconut oil, butter, ghee, and animal fats.

 - Unsaturated Fats: Two types depending on how unsaturated the bonds are; mono = one, poly = many.

 - Monounsaturated Fats: Olive oil, avocado oil, nut and seed oils.

 - Polyunsaturated Fats: Canola oil, safflower oil, soybean oil, cottonseed oil and corn oil.

 There more unsaturated an oil is, the less ideal it is for heating and cooking, as they are very susceptible to oxidation and can become rancid fairly quickly.
 Most polyunsaturated oils (canola, soybean, cotton, corn, etc..) are, therefore, not ideal for cooking as they are industrially processed oils and a refined source of oil.

 Butter is a traditional cooking fat that simply got a bad rap.
-Because butter is a saturated fat it is ideal for cooking with, however, does have a lower smoke point and the other fats listed below.
-When buying butter ensure you are buying the best quality butter from grass-fed cows making it a rich source of CLA, vitamin A, vitamin K and vitamin D.
+Because butter is a saturated fat it is ideal for cooking with, however, does have a lower smoke point, and the other fats are listed below.
+When buying butter ensure you are buying the best quality butter from grass-fed cows making it a rich source of CLA, vitamin A, vitamin K, and vitamin D.

 2. Coconut Oil